The United Kingdom is a beautiful country with a long and storied history.

 There is also the chance to see the remains of a local man dating back 5,500 years.
 Plus, inspect a forensic reconstruction of what he looked like.

 Is Stonehenge worth visiting?
 Absolutely yes!
-Just make sure to plan ahead and get your tickets online to get 10% off.
+Just make sure to plan and get your tickets online to get 10% off.
 Stonehenge tickets for adults cost around £26.30 and £16.30 for children 5-17 years old.

 5. York, England